vijikarthi/nautilus-samples/README.md

 ### Optional - Build Pravega & Flink Connectors

-Building the samples will compile against the Pravega 0.1.0 and 0.1.0 Connectors releases.
-If you need to use a different version of these, you will need to compile them yourself.
+Building the samples will compile against the latest snapshot of Pravega and flink-connectors.

 Follow the steps below to build and publish artifacts from source to local Maven repository.